The Green Book (BBC): Content

-It has been observed that if these rules had been strictly followed, a great many of the BBC's most successful comedy shows since, such as Beyond our Ken, Till Death Us Do Part, Steptoe and Son, would never have been aired.
+It has been observed that if these rules had been strictly followed a great many of the BBC's most successful comedy shows since, such as Beyond Our Ken, Till Death Us Do Part, Steptoe and Son, would never have been aired.

 The successor to the Green Book, the Producer Guidelines, the corporation's programme-making code of ethics was introduced by Director-General John Birt in 1989.
-This was comprehensively rewritten in 1993 largely by the BBC's Controller of Editorial Policy Richard James Ayre who went on to become a BBC Trustee. and, retitled the BBC Editorial Guidelines are now on the seventh edition.
+This was comprehensively rewritten in 1993 largely by the BBC's Controller of Editorial Policy Richard Ayre who went on to become a BBC Trustee.
+The retitled BBC Editorial Guidelines are now on the seventh edition.